-NFT stands for non-fungible token.
-That may sound like an intimidating technical term, but NFTs are just digital certificates of authenticity that prove ownership of a unique digital asset like art, music, collectibles, videos or anything else with blockchain technology.
+NFT is an abbreviation for non-fungible token.
+NFTs prove ownership of a unique digital asset like: art, music, collectibles, GameFi tokens, videos or anything else linked to blockchain technology.

-If you buy a physical painting, you know it’s real because you see the artist’s signature on the canvas.
-Somebody can photocopy the painting, but they don’t own it — you do.
-Before NFTs, digital assets were like photocopies:
+If you buy a physical painting, you know it’s the original because you see the artist’s signature on the canvas.
+Somebody could photocopy the painting, but they don’t own the real painting; you do.

 - Who created it

 - The information about NFTs publicly via blockchain

 Note: NFTs can contain any data the creator wants to include but, the above are most relevant.